Residence Hall Life

 Tap N Go

 Tap N Go is for local day trips such as going out to restaurants, shopping, going to the beach, Christian Service, etc., and does not require approval.
 Simply remember to tap your card out when you leave and in when you return.
 For Tap N Go, you may not be off campus in a mixed group (except for approved Christian Services activities) or miss any required activities.
 (You may use Tap N Go when taking advantage of shuttle service.)
+Tap N Go will not allow a student to check out if age or location requirements are not met.
+Example: minors need 2 or more people to scan off.

 Students who are off campus in a mixed group without approval, without an authorized chaperone, or in a residence or hotel room of a person of the opposite gender, are subject to being dismissed from the College.
 This policy includes being off campus with someone of the opposite gender who is not a student.